 The second and more important issue is that any departures from the Baby-Friendly program must be seen in the broader context of the significant growth of the BFHI in the US in recent years.

 A small amount of attrition is to be expected from any program.
 While we are disappointed about any departure from the Baby-Friendly program, the number of withdrawals pales in comparison to the numbers joining the Baby-Friendly ranks in recent years.

 During the 25-month period in question, 210 new facilities were designated Baby-Friendly in the US and 64 facilities were re-designated.
 These gains way more than offset the departures and resulted in a net gain of 174 Baby-Friendly designated facilities during this time.

-And in 2018, BFUSA celebrated two major milestones: 500 Baby-Friendly designated facilities and one million babies born each year in Baby-Friendly designated facilities.
-The number of Baby-Friendly facilities in the US has grown 69% since the beginning of 2016 and is continuing to grow at a steady pace, as this diagram demonstrates.
+And in 2018, BFUSA celebrated two major milestones: 500 Baby-Friendly designated facilities and one million babies born each year in Baby-Friendly designated facilities in the US.
+The number of Baby-Friendly facilities in the US has grown 69% since the beginning of 2016 and is continuing to grow at a steady pace, as the above diagram demonstrates.

 Even more convincing is seeing how proud these facilities are to be Baby-Friendly designated.